rodrigomaia17/jekyll-now/about.md

 permalink: /about/
 ---

 A Developer consultant who values more techniques than languages, always excited to create better solutions.
-Agilist incurable.

 *Come talk to me!*